francescovaccari/Dimensionality-estimation/README.md

 Add the Matlab subfolder to the Matlab search path.

-Example code in `dimensionality_demo.m` generates data and analyze the resulting data matrix with all the criteria provided in the package plotting the results.
+Example code in `dimensionality_DEMO.m` generates data and analyze the resulting data matrix with all the criteria provided in the package plotting the results.

 Note: the package was implemented on MATLAB 2024b.
 Backward compatibility with older versions is not guaranteed.